frozenarc/react-abstract-table/README.md

 ##### Functions of `tableHeaderCell`

-* setState: table header cell component's setState.
+* setState: `TableHeaderCell` component's setState.
 * getState: returns state of table header cell component.
 * setInfo = Using key value pair you can preserve any info. e.g. `tableHeaderCell.setInfo('key1', 'value1')`
 * getInfo = Using key you can get preserved info. e.g. `tableHeaderCell.getInfo('key1')`